#Baby's growth & development

 advice bebe 6 mois slider

-Already half a year has passed since you gave birth to your little bundle of fun.
-Within just six months, your fragile newborn has been transformed into a happy, chatty and curious baby.
+Half a year has passed since you gave birth to your little bundle of fun.
+Within six months, your fragile newborn has been transformed into a happy, chatty and curious baby.
+Make the most of this cheerful, endearing period when everything will make your baby want to smile, shout, discover and experiment.

 Size and weight

-At six months-old, babies generally weigh between 6 and 9 kg.
+At six months old, babies generally weigh between 6 and 9 kg.
 Their growth will slow a little compared with the first months of their life, and most babies measure between 62 and 72 cm.
-If your baby isn’t this big yet, don’t worry: as long as they are growing at a steady pace, and don’t stop growing, or lose weight, everything is fine.
+If your baby isn’t this big yet, don’t worry: as long as they are growing at a steady pace and don’t stop growing or lose weight, everything is fine.

 Early learning

-Your baby is fascinated by their reflection in the mirror, although they don’t yet understand they are looking at themselves!
-They spend a lot of time handling their toys, and they are particularly fond of the ones with bright colours, soft textures, or which combine music and light play.
+Your baby is fascinated by their reflection in the mirror; although they don’t yet understand, they are looking at themselves!
+They spend a lot of time handling their toys and are particularly fond of the ones with bright colours, soft textures, or combining music and light play.
 But their favourite game is still hide and seek: when you hide an object (or your face) behind a piece of material and then show it again, your baby won’t fail to respond with glee.
 More generally, your baby loves interacting with you.
 They will try to catch your attention, laugh, mimic things and emit cries of joy.
-They coo and gurgle, and take great pleasure in repeating syllables ending in “a”: “dadadada”, “mamamama”.
+They coo and gurgle and take great pleasure in repeating syllables ending in “a”: “dada dada”, and “mama mama”.
 These sounds don’t mean anything particular to your baby: you’re the one who will gradually attach a meaning to them by replying to them.
-They love seeing you arrive saying “Mommy’s here” when they repeat “mamamama”.
+They love seeing you arrive and saying “Mommy’s here” when they repeat “Mamamama”.
 This is how they discover the symbolic aspect of language: words relate to objects.

 Motor skill